4669842/KSP-OST/README.md

 ![KSP Logo](https://kerbalspaceprogram.com/en/wp-content/uploads/2015/03/conqueringSpace_bannerWeb.jpg)
 ## Kerbal Space Program OST

-Thanks to [DerPopo](https://github.com/DerPopo/UABE) and his awesome unity asset extractor, the ability to access the original uncompressed versions of the games awesome music and soundeffects was no longer a issue.
+Thanks to [DerPopo](https://github.com/DerPopo/UABE) and his awesome unity asset extractor, the ability to access the original uncompressed versions of the games awesome music and sound effects was no longer a issue.

-While there are a few mp3 soundtracks out there where people have constructed their own version of a "OST", this is fine, but some of us want the WAV files that give us the true spacious experience kerbal gives everyone.
+While on the web is hosted a few mp3 soundtracks constructed by other fans who want to have a OST of sorts, this is fine, but some of us want the WAV files that give us the true spacious experience kerbal gives everyone that MP3 files just cant provide.

-### Download the SoundTrack
+### Download the Soundtrack

-Kerbal Space Program 1.3.1 was used, if more music or soundeffects are added I will update the repoisitory, feel free to download from [here](https://github.com/4669842/KSP-WAV-Extract/releases) or [here](https://cdn.rawgit.com/4669842/KSP-WAV-Extract/archive/KSP_Soundtrack.zip)
+Kerbal Space Program 1.3.1 was used, if more music or sound effects are added I will update the repository, feel free to download from [here](https://github.com/4669842/KSP-WAV-Extract/releases) or [here](https://cdn.rawgit.com/4669842/KSP-WAV-Extract/archive/KSP_Soundtrack.zip)

 ### Soundtrack Contents
- ###### Music (SoundTrack)
+ # Music (SoundTrack)
   * Arcadia
   * Bathed in the Light
   * Brittle Rille